 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

 IMDEVIMAB (im DEV i mab) is a monoclonal antibody.
 It is used with another monoclonal antibody to treat COVID-19 in patients who are not hospitalized.
-It is used in patients at risk of getting severe symptoms of COVID-19.
+It is also used to reduce the risk of getting COVID-19.
+It is for patients at risk of getting severe symptoms of COVID-19.
 It may decrease the risk of developing severe symptoms of COVID-19.
 It may also decrease the chance of going to the hospital.
 This medicine is not approved by the FDA.
 The FDA has authorized emergency use of this medicine during the COVID-19 pandemic.

-This drug is for infusion into a vein.
+This drug is for infusion into a vein or injected under the skin.
 It is given by a health care provider in a clinic setting.

 Talk to your pediatrician regarding the use of this drug in children.
 While this drug may be prescribed for children as young as 12 years of age for selected conditions, precautions do apply.